Psilocybin can cure depression.

 I went to the middle earth.

 I met, funky, red-earth-tiny-dudes, squarish in form, with sparklers for noses and starburst eyes.
 They had no agenda, didn’t speak, but just looked back at me, jovial and non-judgmental.
-The elfin repose is like that of a human who is coming down from a hilarious joke, shoulders slightly trembling and face glowing.
+The elfin repose is like that of a human who is coming down from a hilarious joke, shoulders trembling slightly and face glowing.
 I think they liked the Phill Keaggy music.

 I wondered how there could be such goings-on under the earth and the answer came.
 When God creates so much as a teaspoon of dirt, that dirt will convulse with entire worlds.
 There will be creatures, music, love, healing.
 Infinity.

-I’d been fearful of the promised hallucinations, anticipating jagged pieces of sky and mountains dissolving into glass—but it was just me and the dudes.
+I’d been fearful of the hallucinations, anticipating jagged pieces of sky and mountains dissolving into glass—but it was just me and the dudes.

 Two hours later, I opened my eyes to the normalcy of my room, aware, though, that I could return again into the rich red earth where the levels are set off like tree rings in a cross-section of giant redwood.

 Descending again, I came upon an elfin friend whose shimmering eyes had become two quiet candle flames.
 When I tried to chat him up, he waved me off in a friendly manner, his bearing still welcoming, conscious, knowing.

 It wasn’t about talking.

 This was a deep-forest kind of grace.
 Tribal and mysterious, it was an offering I received with humility.

 And in that, I was healed.